 If you sit in an office all day and rarely get out into the sun, I would suggest taking a vitamin D supplement.
 Most people today are deficient in vitamin D and can cause bone and hair loss, fatigue, depression, and lower your immune system.
 I have personally been vitamin D deficient and have felt the effects of having fatigue and depression from it.

 If you can, get outside for at least 15 minutes a day or you can supplement it.
 I use a liquid supplement for this to lower the amount of pills I’m taking and it has no flavor which is a plus for me!
 I take 3 drops of Carlson Super Daily D3 – Liquid Vitamin D.

 Another liquid supplement I take is iodine.
 Iodine is essential for thyroid hormone production and if you’re expecting, it is critical for brain and nervous system development.
 It can be found in salt but you would need an unhealthy amount of salt to reach an effective dosage.

 I use one drop of Harmonic Innerprizes Nascent Iodine daily and quickly drink some water with it because it has this metallic taste.
-If you have ever drunk out of the water hose as a kid and it had a weird taste to it, that’s what this tastes like.
+If you ever drank out of the water hose as a kid and it had a weird taste to it, that’s what this tastes like.